 Oswego, New York

 Oswego, NY is known as The Port City of Central New York and is a small historical city which serves the economy of Lake Ontario.
 The outdoors is in the blood of the residents and the economy centers around tourism and the outdoors.
 Oswego has a distinct and important history.
-The city served as a location for a British trading post in the 1700’s and was once a major railroad hub connecting multiple lines.
+As early as the 1700’s, the city served as a location for a British trading post and a major railroad hub connecting multiple lines.
 Today Oswego celebrates the Harborfest festival each year which draws hundreds of thousands of visitors to celebrate their town and their unique connection to tis body of water.

 The Fishing Industry

 Lake Ontario is home to a multi-billion dollar fishing industry both in the United States and Canada.
 It’s made up of rereational fishermen, commercial netters, and charter boats.
 People come from all over the world for Lake Ontario fishing.
-Commercially harvested fish such as yellow perch for example, are processed and sold in the United States and Europe.
-Ports and marinas based on the Lake cater to both charters and rec boats along the southern shore in both the US and Canada.
+As a matter of fact, commercially harvested fish such as yellow perch are processed and sold in the United States and Europe as well.
+Accordingly, Ports and marinas based on the Lake cater to both charters and rec boats along the southern shore in both the US and Canada.
 There are marinas on the Canadian north shore as well, most notably, Bluffers Park in Scarboroug.